puyo/gregorymcintyre.com/source/poetry/first-contact/index.html.md

 Lit by ambient sun.

 How foreign, that sun!
-Mine hurts I thrust it
+Mine hurts.
+I thrust it
 On enemies or I eat it.
 It burns me with love for clamorous women
 Heroines with vicissitudes,
-Who had babies or never had babies,
+Who had babies
+Or never had babies,
-Ones with scars and ones mid-chapter.
+Ones with scars, ones mid-chapter.
 Oh my heart.
+Viragos
-Viragos who build themselves out of glass Every morning from the shards they find in their beds.
+Who build themselves out of glass
+Every morning from shards they find in their beds.
 ```